Dobiasd/FunctionalPlus/README.md

 |               0.632 s |      0.641 s |        0.627 s |
 ```

-So the compiler seems to do a very good job in optimizing and inlining everthing to basically equal machine code performance-wise.
+So the compiler seems to do a very good job in optimizing and inlining everything to basically equal machine code performance-wise.

 The more complex functions though sometimes can be written in a more optimized way.
 If you use FunctionalPlus in a performance-critical scenario and profiling shows you need a faster version of a function [please let me know](https://github.com/Dobiasd/FunctionalPlus/issues) or [even help improving FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus/pulls).